-This brings me to the question of passport and visa requirement.
+This brings me to the question of passport and visa requirements.
 If you are crossing the Canadian/US border you are going to need a passport no matter what.
-A visa, however, will depend on what country issued your passport.
+A visa, however, will depend on which country issued your passport.
 US and Canadian passport holders won’t need a visa for a 2-3 day Niagara Falls weekender.
 Everyone else should check requirements here.

 Where to stay at Niagara Falls

 We went against some very solid advice and stayed on both sides of the Falls (a night on the US side and two on the Canada side), rather than the highly recommended Niagara-on-the-Lake – big mistake!
-As long as you have your own vehicle or are prepared to Uber, definitely stay at Niagara-on-the-Lake.
-This is especially so if you are a couple on a romantic weekend getaway or you prefer to distance yourself from the touristy crowd.
+As long as you have your own vehicle or are prepared to Uber, definitely stay at Niagara-on-the-Lake, especially if you want a romantic weekend or just prefer to distance yourself from the touristy crowd.
 Niagara-on-the-Lake township sits on the shores of Lake Ontario near the mouth of the Niagara River and offers a serene and sophisticated little paradise away from the casino and fun-park attractions closer to the Falls.